 The wider survey area was subject to a preliminary walkover survey on 20th April 2021, which was followed by detailed botanical surveys of areas of habitat identified with higher potential value.
-Further protected species surveys were also undertaken across the survey area until November 2022.
+Further protected species surveys were also undertaken across the survey area until November 2022, including wintering bird surveys.
 The results of the surveys informed development of the concept layout and landscaping.

-This Ecological Appraisal (revised October 2023) is being published to accompany a second phase of statutory pre-application consultation carried out under Articles 8 and 9 of the Development of National Significance (Procedure) (Wales) Order 2016.
+This Ecological Appraisal (revised October and December 2023) was published to accompany a second phase of statutory pre-application consultation carried out under Articles 8 and 9 of the Development of National Significance (Procedure) (Wales) Order 2016.
 The first phase of statutory consultation was carried out between June and August 2023.
-The outcome of consultation responses pertaining to Ecology have been incorporated into this updated report.
-The applicant is now undertaking a full re-consultation in light of the changes introduced to the planning application boundary and development description.
+The outcome of consultation responses pertaining to Ecology were incorporated into this updated report.
+A full re-consultation was undertaken in light of the changes introduced to the planning application boundary and development description.